cyclr/docs/_bin/v2/pages/05-application-connectors/information/chargebee-information.md

    - **Field Location** - Needs to be in this format "meta_data.`key`".
 This supports nested objects.

-   - **Display Name** - This is the "friendly" name as it will be shown in the user interface.
+   - **Display Name** - This is the “friendly” name as it will be shown in the user interface.

    - **Description** - You can optionally describe the field and provide documentation, for example how it is used.